How Can a Microsoft Teams Integration Benefit Your Learning Management System?

 Essentially, you want a Microsoft Teams integration with your LMS because…

-Admin then have one hub to rule them all.
+Admin have one hub to rule them all.
 Your admin, instructors and facilitators already have to go through a plethora of systems (Microsoft Teams, Office 365, time tracking, HR, payroll…) before they even get to your LMS.
-This makes it all the more enticing to simplify the peripheral processes they manage around learning in the one space they’re using every day, likely multiple times a day.
+This makes it all the more enticing to simplify the peripheral processes they manage around learning in the one space they’re using every day.

 In conclusion: You need a Microsoft Teams-LMS integration

 Make no mistake, Microsoft Teams is not a replacement for your LMS—nor is an LMS a replacement for your everyday communication channels.
 But together?
 You’ve got a force for organisational good with an LMS in Microsoft Teams.